Al-Qaeda in the Land of the Two Mosques: Later activities

-The Public Security Forces dealt two fatal blows to Al-Qaeda, the first on June 18, 2004, when they killed the third leader of Al-Qaeda in Saudi Arabia, Abdul Aziz Al-Muqrin, and his right-hand man, Faisal Al-Dakhil, as well as Turki Al-Mutayri and Ibrahim Al-Durahim, while their presence was monitored at a gas station in the Al-Malaz neighborhood in central...
+The Public Security Forces dealt two fatal blows to Al-Qaeda, the first on June 18, 2004, when they killed the third leader of Al-Qaeda in the Arabian Peninsula, Abdul Aziz Al-Muqrin, and his right-hand man, Faisal Al-Dakhil, as well as Turki Al-Mutayri and Ibrahim Al-Durahim, while their presence was monitored at a gas station in the Al-Malaz neighborhood in central...
 Riyadh, and 12 people suspected of being linked to these incidents were arrested.
 Abdul Aziz Al-Muqrin was the last skilled and competent leader of Al-Qaeda.
 With his death, Al-Qaeda collapsed, and all the leaders who came after him were unable to preserve the entity of the organization, or rebuild it.
 The second was when, on July 20, 2004, Public Security forces raided a house in Riyadh that turned out to be the actual headquarters of Al-Qaeda and its media production center.
 Public Security forces found documents, computers, and video tapes in the hostel.
 These finds enabled investigators to track down most of the remnants of AQBH, and this discovery broke the back of AQBH.
 The Saudi security forces then prevailed in favor of Al-Qaeda, and the reason was due to the information found at Al-Qaeda's headquarters, and to the information obtained by investigators from Al-Qaeda members detained in Saudi government prisons.
 This information enabled the security institutions to determine the identities of a large number of the organization's members.
 Throughout the regions of Saudi Arabia.

 After that, the remaining most prominent members of Al-Qaeda began to gradually fall into the hands of the security forces, the first of which was when six of the wanted persons surrendered themselves to the security forces after King Fahd bin Abdulaziz Al Saud announced again the opening of the door to amnesty and return to justice for anyone who committed a crime in the name of religion.
 Al-Qaeda members.
 The royal pardon given by the then Crown Prince, Prince Abdullah bin Abdulaziz, was limited to one month from the date of its announcement.
 Then the killing of Issa Saad Al-Awshan and Mujab Abu Ras Al-Dosari.
 Then Abd al-Rahman Ubayd Allah al-Harbi was killed.
 Then Abdullah bin Abdulaziz bin Ahmed Al-Muqrin handed himself over to the security forces.
 Abdul Majeed Al-Manea, one of Al-Qaeda's ideologues, was then killed.
 Then Abdulaziz Al-Taweelai Al-Anazi, the media official for AQBH, was arrested.